DENTSU AU TERMS OF BUSINESS

 d. special, indirect or consequential loss or damage of any kind,

-howsoever arising in connection with the Agreement, whether in contract, tort (including negligence), breach of statutory duty, breach of data privacy laws (including without limitation the IT Act, 2000) or otherwise, and including under the indemnity obligations under this Agreement.
+howsoever arising in connection with this Agreement, whether in contract, tort (including negligence), breach of statutory duty, breach of data privacy laws (including without limitation the Privacy Act) or otherwise, and including under the indemnity obligations under this Agreement.
+The liability of a party in connection with this Agreement will be reduced to the extent that it is caused by a breach or default under this Agreement by the other party.

-11.3 Save in relation to the confidentiality obligations under clause 14, to the maximum extent permitted by law, the maximum aggregate liability of Agency to Client under or in connection with the Agreement, whether in contract, tort (including negligence) breach of statutory duty, breach of data privacy laws (including without limitation the IT Act, 2000) or otherwise (including under the indemnity obligations under the Agreement), shall not exceed an amount equal to 100% of the Fees (excluding, for the avoidance of doubt, any third party expenditure paid or payable by Agency on Client’s behalf)) paid or payable by Client under the Agreement to Agency in the Territory during the 12 months immediately preceding the relevant claim.
+11.3 Save in relation to the confidentiality obligations under clause 14, to the maximum extent permitted by law, the maximum aggregate liability of Agency to Client under or in connection with this Agreement, whether in contract, tort (including negligence) breach of statutory duty, breach of data privacy laws (including without limitation the Privacy Act) or otherwise (including under the indemnity obligations under this Agreement), shall not exceed; (a) an amount equal to 100% of the Fees paid or payable by Client to Agency during the 12 months immediately preceding the relevant claim under the SOW to which the claim arises (excluding, for the avoidance of doubt, any third party expenditure paid or payable by Agency pursuant to this Agreement) or (b) to the extent that the claim does not relate to a specific SOW, $100,000.

-Client agrees that it will not either on its own account or in partnership or association with any person, firm, company or organisation or otherwise and whether directly or indirectly during the Term and for a period of twelve months thereafter solicit or entice away or attempt to solicit or entice away (or authorise the taking of any such action by any other person) any employee of Agency who has been engaged on the performance or receipt of the Services.
+Client agrees that it will not either on its own account or in partnership or association with any person, firm, company or organisation or otherwise and whether directly or indirectly during the Term and for a period of twelve months thereafter solicit or entice away or attempt to solicit or entice away (or authorise the taking of any such action by any other person) any employee of Agency (or Agency Affiliates) who has been engaged in connection with the performance of the Services.

 13. ASSIGNMENT AND SUB-CONTRACTING

-13.1 Agency may: (a) sub-contract any or all of its obligations under the Agreement provided that Agency shall remain at all times liable for the performance of the Agreement; and (b) assign, sublicense or otherwise transfer any or all of its rights or obligations under the Agreement to any Agency Affiliate.
+13.1 Agency may: (a) sub-contract any or all of its obligations under this Agreement provided that Agency shall remain at all times liable for the performance of this Agreement; and (b) assign, sublicense or otherwise transfer any or all of its rights or obligations under this Agreement to any Agency Affiliate.

 13.2 Save as set out in clause 13.1, no assignment, subcontracting or sublicensing is permitted.

-14.1 Each party undertakes that it will keep confidential and not at any time hereafter use or disclose to any person, except: (i) to its professional representatives and advisors; (ii) in the case of Agency only, to its Agency Affiliates or sub licensees or sub-contractors (including, without limitation, business process outsourcing services providers); or (iii) as may be required by law or any legal or regulatory authority, the terms and conditions or existence of the Agreement or any trade secrets, business ideas, market opinions, information and/or Material concerning the business or affairs of the other party (or any other information of a confidential nature which is designated as such by such other party) which may have or may in the future come to its knowledge (“Confidential Information”).
+14.1 Each party undertakes that it will keep confidential and not at any time hereafter use or disclose to any person, except: (i) to its professional representatives and advisors; (ii) in the case of Agency only, to third parties required for Agency to perform or deliver Services, including but not limited to its Agency Affiliates, sub-licensees or sub-contractors (including, without limitation, business process outsourcing services providers); or (iii) as may be required by law or any legal or regulatory authority, the terms and conditions or existence of this Agreement or any trade secrets, business ideas, market opinions, media rates, information and/or Material concerning the business or affairs of the other party (or any other information of a confidential nature which is designated as such by such other party) which may have or may in the future come to its knowledge (“Confidential Information”).

 14.2 Neither party shall use Confidential Information except for the performance of or as licensed under this Agreement or make any announcement relating to this Agreement or its subject matter without the prior written approval of the other party.

-14.4 These confidentiality obligations shall not apply to any Confidential Information that: (i) is or becomes part of the public domain through no fault of the receiving party; (ii) can be shown by the receiving party to the disclosing party's reasonable satisfaction to have been known to the receiving party prior to the disclosure by the disclosing party without any obligation to keep such Confidential Information confidential; (iii) is required by law or any governmental or other regulatory authority to be disclosed or by the order of a court of competent jurisdiction; or (iv) is independently developed by the receiving party without any breach of these Terms as evidenced by written records; or (v) is used and disclosed in connection with any generative artificial intelligence tool provided that such use and disclosure are in accordance with the Purpose of this Agreement;.
+14.3 These confidentiality obligations shall not apply to any Confidential Information that: (i) is or becomes part of the public domain through no fault of the receiving party; (ii) can be shown by the receiving party to the disclosing party's reasonable satisfaction to have been known to the receiving party prior to the disclosure by the disclosing party without any obligation to keep such Confidential Information confidential; (iii) is required by law or any governmental or other regulatory authority to be disclosed or by the order of a court of competent jurisdiction; or (iv) is independently developed by the receiving party without any breach of this Agreement as evidenced by written records.

 15. DATA PROTECTION

-To the extent that one party ("Data Supplier") passes to the other party ("Data Receiver") any Personal Information or Sensitive Personal Information (as defined in the IT Act 2000) pursuant to the Agreement:
+To the extent that one party ("Data Supplier") provides the other party ("Data Receiver") access to any Personal Information pursuant to this Agreement:

 15.1 The Data Supplier represents and warrants that:

-a. it has notified the individuals of the circumstances and purposes of collection or has obtained such permissions and consents required to enable both parties to use, disclose or transfer such Personal Information or Sensitive Personal Information including disclosure and transfers to third parties as required to provide the Services and transfers to territories outside of the Territory) in connection with the Services and any other purposes as stipulated in the Agreement; and
+(a) it has notified the individuals of the circumstances and purposes of collection and has obtained such permissions and consents required to enable both parties to use, disclose or transfer such Personal Information (including disclosure and transfers to third parties as required to provide the Services and transfers to territories outside of the territory where the Services are being provided) in connection with the Services and any other purposes as stipulated in this Agreement; and

 15.2 The Data Receiver agrees that it shall:

-c. take all appropriate steps to implement and maintain reasonable security arrangements for the protection of Personal Information in accordance with the IT Act 2000.
+(e) take all appropriate steps to implement and maintain reasonable security arrangements for the protection of Personal Information in accordance with the Privacy Act.

-15.3 The Client represents and warrants that it will not merge or match the Deliverables with the Client’s Personal Information in an attempt to de-anonymize or re-identify individuals.
+15.3 Client represents and warrants that it will not merge or match the Deliverables with Client’s Personal Information in an attempt to de-anonymize or re-identify individuals.

 16.1 Each party warrants and undertakes that: